|Q.||Do I need an appointment?|

 |Q.||Can I get Heartworm Disease?|

-The Heartworm preventative is not 100%, even when clients are diligent about giving it monthly.
-We test for Heartworm yearly and recommend Heartworm preventative in all dogs and outdoor cats.
-We start preventative in May and recommend you give it through November.
+Heartworm preventative is not 100%, even when clients are diligent about giving it monthly.
+We test for Heartworm Disease yearly and recommend Heartworm preventative in all dogs and outdoor cats.
+We typically recommend giving heartworm preventative to your pet through the months May to November.

 |Q.||What are the signs that my pet may be ready for euthanasia?|